-Follow-on NEPA or CEQA analyses would be required (depending on who acquires the site) for any proposed redevelopment plans presented by a future developer and would further address potential impacts on land use.
+Follow-on NEPA or CEQA analyses may be required (depending on who acquires the site) for any proposed redevelopment plans presented by a future developer, to include further consideration of potential impacts on land use.

-Under Alternative 2, there would be no direct impacts on land use during construction or operations.
+Under the Preferred Alternative, there would be no direct impacts on land use during construction or operations.
 All tenants would be removed from the CHFB and no construction would occur at the site.
-Off-site leasing of new office space may require office buildouts; however, these buildouts would occur in existing commercial space and not result in any changes to current land use.
+Offsite leasing of new office space may require office buildouts; however, these buildouts would occur in existing commercial space and not result in any changes to current land use.
 There would be no change in, or adverse impact on, existing land use.